2019 Budget: Buhari to spend N1bn on travels - Vanguard News

 Another N395.
 834 million was earmarked for the construction of the Presidential Wing of the State House Clinic, while N395.
 834 million would be spent on the construction of office buildings.

 The President would spend N164.
-176 million on honorarium and sitting allowance, as well as, N25 .652 million on meals and refreshments.
+176 million on honourarium and sitting allowance, as well as, N25 .652 million on meals and refreshments.

-If you spend without our appropriation you go to jail, Reps tell Amaechi, others

 The State House Medical Centre was allocated a total of N798.856 million, with drugs and medicals supplies taking N208.
 350 million and N 244.364 million earmarked for the purchase of health and medical equipment.